poliander/liftoff/README.md

 ## Controls

-- JOYSTICKS and GAMEPADS are supported.
+- JOYSTICKS and GAMEPADS are supported
-- MOUSE works only for menus.
+- MOUSE works intentionally only in menu
-- CURSOR KEYS or W/A/S/D will move your ship.
+- CURSOR KEYS or W/A/S/D will move your ship
-- CTRL will let your ship fire it's little guns.
+- CTRL will let your ship fire its little guns
-- ESCAPE quits the game at any time.
+- ESCAPE quits the game at any time
-- F12 toggles displaying current frame rate.
+- F12 toggles frame rate display
-- CTRL+C can be used as "boss key".
+- CTRL+C can be used as "boss key"